-The following topics are discussed below:
+The following topics are discussed on this page:

-- Common Hot water system problems and their solutions
+- Common hot water system problems and their solutions

 - Hot water system sizing